ir-nlp-csui/etos/README.md

-# XXX: A Spelling Correction Dataset for Formal Indonesian Text
+# ETOS: A Spelling Correction Dataset for Formal Indonesian Text

 ## Summary

-XXX is a dataset for automatic spelling correction for formal Indonesian text.
+ETOS is a dataset for automatic spelling correction for formal Indonesian text.
 It consists of 200 sentences with each sentence contains at least one typo.

 ## Dataset Split